 For details on our Current Program Costs please call us at 303-443-3343

-You may also be able to use funds for uncovered costs from a Health Savings Account.
+You may also be able to use funds for uncovered costs from a Health Savings and/or College Savings Account.
 Upon completion at Fire Mountain, we can break down all costs, including individual therapy, group therapy, and group processing.
 In addition, we will break down admissions fees and residential fees if requested.

 There are a number of financing options.
 Please contact the office for details regarding specific lenders.

 Click here to learn more about Fire Mountain Academy and credits.